 At the current time there are co-op job offers available, so you should have an reasonable choice in selecting where you wish to co-op.
 Civil Engineering co-op students should have a GPR of 2.5 or above, and have completed their first three semester's courses.
 These suggestions are not rigidly enforced because you may well make an excellent employee even if you don't have these courses or grades.
 However, it is our experience that if you don't have a 2.5 GPR you probably haven't really gotten serious about your education, and we're not sure you should be out representing A&M and being serious about the job.
 So we ask that if you do not have a 2.5, come talk with us and let's see what your real commitment is.
 The reason for asking that you finish your lower courses is that the more you have learned to do, the more valuable you will be to your employer.
 Again, we are flexible here, but you should come by and convince us that if you haven't had these classes you can still contribute to the company.
 In any case, you must ethically talk with your potential employer if you do not strictly meet these guidelines, and explain why you think it will be in both their and your best interest to employ you.

-Once at your co-op job you will be expected to contact me two or more times a month by email, to keep me informed on how you are doing, what you are doing, and to let me know how you are coming along on your required paper.
+Once at your co-op job you will be expected to contact me two or more times a month by email, to keep me informed on how you are doing, what you are doing, and to let me know how you are coming along on your required paper (your term paper or final report for the course.
+See below.)
 It is CRITICAL that you keep records of what you are doing during any kind of employment, either co-op, internship, or after you graduate, since that highly influences whether the Board of Registration thinks you have enough experience to sit for the FE/PE exams.
 You will put yourself at a tremendous disadvantage if you do not keep careful and complete records of any and all professional experience.
 Click here for a typical record sheet that you should fill out weekly.
 It will make all the difference in the world.
 I constantly hear from graduates asking me if I remember who their co-op was with, and what they did, and do I have a copy of their 4 year old report they submitted to me.
 Yes I do, but I know they are going to have a tough time remembering all the engineering work they did that long ago.
+KEEP CAREFUL RECORDS, STARTING NOW.

 If you choose a research paper topic it must be related to your major, but does not have to be directly related to your Co-op assignment.
 Typical research papers deal with things you worked with on the job.
 For example, if your company has a new method of applying asphalt on roads, or a new patent on concrete forms, those would be a natural for your paper.
 The company has an interest in letting people know about its use, and would probably love for you write a paper about it.
 On the other hand, if you worked all semester installing tanks, write a work experience paper.
 A work experience paper should be an in-depth study and analysis of your Co-op job experience, or some aspect of your experience.
 Did you install tanks all semester?
 Write about what tanks are used for, why they must be carefully installed, what problems are normally encountered, etc.